-- A. Submitting Questions about the Request for Applications - a.
-Any questions regarding this RFP must be submitted by e-mail to info@pitcases.org by April 14, 2023, 2023, at 12:00 p.m.
-EDT.
-Submitted Questions must include the subject line: "Challenge Grant Questions".
-PIT-UN assumes no liability for assuring accurate/complete/on-time e-mail transmission and receipt. - B. Submitting your application - a.
-Applications Due: Applications must be received by May 15, 2023 at 5:00 p.m.
-EDT.
-Applications received after the 5:00 p.m.
-EDT deadline will be ineligible for award consideration. - Submission Instructions: Applications are to be submitted at https://pitcases.submittable.com/submit by the submission deadline - c.
-NOTICE: The grant management system, Submittable, will only allow one application to be completed at a time.
-Please have all the application answers and the necessary documents in hand before starting an application. - C. Selection Procedure - a.
+- A. Submitting Questions about the Request for Proposals - a.
+Any questions regarding this RFP must be submitted by email to info@pitcases.org by noon EDT April 12, 2024.
+Submitted questions must say "Challenge Grant Questions" in the subject line.
+PIT-UN assumes no liability for assuring accurate/complete/on-time email transmission and receipt. - B. Submitting your Application - a.
+Applications due: Applications must be received by 5 p.m.
+EDT May 17, 2024.
+Applications received after the deadline will be ineligible for award consideration. - b.
+Submission instructions: Applications are to be submitted at https://pitcases.submittable.com/submit by the submission deadline.

+Note: The grant management system, Submittable, will allow only one application to be completed at a time.
+Please have all the application answers and the necessary documents in hand before starting an application.

+- C. Selection Procedure - a.
 A qualified evaluation team will evaluate proposals.
 Applicants may be contacted in writing to answer questions or provide clarification to the evaluation team.
 Upon completion of the evaluation process and submittal of supplemental documents, staff will notify all submitters of the proposal status.